rsdoiel/antenna/science_and_technology.md

 date: 2025-04-03, updated: 2025-04-03, from: The Register (UK I.T.
 News)

-<h4>ProtectEU plan wants to have its cake and eat it too</h4> <p>The EU has issued its plans to keep the continent&#39;s denizens secure and among the pages of bureaucratese are a few worrying sections that indicate the political union wants to backdoor encryption by 2026, or even sooner.…</p>
+<h4>ProtectEU plan wants to have its cake and eat it too</h4> <p>The EU has shared its plans to ostensibly keep the continent&#39;s denizens secure – and among the pages of bureaucratese are a few worrying sections that indicate the political union wants to backdoor encryption by 2026, or even sooner.…</p>

 <br>